gsharma/jaemons/README.md

 # Java Daemons aka jaemons

 Jaemons is a collection of a few probes that I've found useful to run as daemons over the years.

-WIP
+This will be a wip project and I'll build it over time.

+Available daemons:
+1. DirectMemoryProbe